-"Unscheduled" observations follow the same procedure as scheduled observations, with the exception of the requirements for a Pre-Observation Conference and the minimum twenty-minute duration for educators.
+"Unscheduled" observations follow the same procedure as scheduled observations, apart from the requirements for a Pre-Observation Conference and the minimum twenty-minute duration for educators.
 Unscheduled observations may be conducted throughout the year at the discretion of the evaluator, with no minimum or maximum.
 Best practices suggest more frequent observations paired with brief reflective conferences support greater improvement of instruction.